 A recommendation by the American Dental Association confirms that wisdom teeth, which emerge below 20 years of age usually have roots that are underdeveloped, hence lesser complications.
 Teenagers under age 20 are advised to visit a dentist who can make an evaluation whether impacted wisdom teeth can be safely removed at that time.
 Doing so, only safeguards your oral health in the long run.

 Wisdom teeth extraction can be done by either an oral surgeon, or a general dentist in a safe outpatient setting.
 Generally, it involves the separation of teeth from the jaw bone.
 This is done after the dentist (oral surgeon) has opened up the gum tissue covering the teeth to be removed.
 For easier removal, the dentist might opt to section the teeth into smaller pieces first and reduce some bone around the teeth.

 Sutures are normally placed to mend the gum tissue and some cotton gauze is used to cover the wound to help control bleeding.

 How to prepare?

-Before the surgery, i.e. the night before and after midnight, one is recommended not to partake any food or beverages in order for the anesthetic to take full effect.
+The night before surgery it is recommended not to partake any food or beverages in order for the anesthetic to take full effect.